Shared inboxLive comparison

 How should teams compare shared inboxes vs Outlook workflow tools?

+Teams should compare shared inboxes and Outlook workflow tools by deciding where email work should happen.
 Shared inbox tools are better when collaborative inbound management is the main requirement.
 Outlook workflow tools like Toggles are better when the team wants to stay in Outlook and assemble repeatable outbound client emails consistently.
+Toggles focuses on approved content, variables, files, subjects, recipients, signatures, and reviewable drafts.

 Is Toggles just an Outlook template tool?